Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The informed clues are excellent.
-They are highly specific to 'Harry Potter and the Sorcerer's Stone' (e.g., 'unusual letter', 'wizard', 'school of magic') without using any words from the answer.
-They provide distinct, clear angles that directly point to the correct book.
+The clues are specific and provide distinct details, effectively pointing to the correct answer.
+However, one clue, 'A hidden stone plays a crucial role...', uses the word 'stone', which is present in the answer 'Harry Potter and the Sorcerer's Stone', violating the 'no words from the answer' criteria.

 ✅ Strengths:
 - Generally specific and relate to correct answer